neurologic/Comparative-Animal-Behavior/understanding-behavior/family-life_mating-systems.md

 This section refers to the paper you read for class: [Young et al (1999) Increased affiliative response to vasopressin in mice expressing the V1a receptor from a monogamous vole](https://doi.org/10.1038/23475).

-***Q1: Describe the mating system behavior of the two focal species in this study.***
+Prairie voles (*Microtus ochrogaster*) are monogamous and form long-lasting pair bonds.
+They also engage in extended biparental care after mating.
+Montane voles (*Microtus montanus*) are promiscuous and do not pair bond.

+---

+> ⏳ 25 min

 :::{figure} /images/young-1999-fig1.png
-:width: 700
+:width: 500

 (**Young et al Figure 1**) Receptor autoradiography illustrates the different patterns of V1a-receptor binding in the brains of a, the non-monogamous montane vole, and b, the monogamous prairie vole.
 Note the high intensity of binding in the lateral septum (LS) of the montane vole but not the prairie vole, and in the diagonal band (DB) of the prairie vole but not the montane vole.
 Similar differences exist throughout the brain. c, Male prairie but not montane voles exhibit elevated levels of affiliative behaviour after vasopressin is administered directly into the brain (two-way ANOVA: species effect, F(1,27) = 10.3, P < 0.01; * Fisher's LSD post-hoc test, P < 0.01 compared with CSF-treated prairie voles).
 :::

-***Q2: What defines "affiliative behavior" in this study?***
+***Q1: What defines "affiliative behavior" in this study?***

-***Q3: What three key pieces of background information do Young et al cite as motivation to test the effect of AVP on affiliative behavior?***
+***Q2: What is a key piece of background information (previous experimental result) cited by Young et al as motivation for their study?***

 :::{figure} /images/young-1999-fig2.png
 :width: 700